fayadchowdhury/rags-to-riches/README.md

 ![Frontend](assets/featured-image.png)

 Retrieval-Augmented Generation, or RAG, has led to leaps and bounds in improvements in the Natural Language Processing scene.
 This project explores the use of RAG systems in an academic setting.
-We plan to leverage course materials and research papers commonly discussed in graduate level NLP courses at a variety of educational institutions, to aid students’ understanding of NLP.
+Leveraging course materials and research papers commonly discussed in graduate level NLP courses at a variety of educational institutions, the RAG system aids students’ understanding of NLP.
 At its core, the project is an exploration in the tasks of question answering and synthetic question generation.

+### TL;DR

+- RAG pipeline fed with and ingesting NLP materials to help prep for grad-level NLP courses
+- Modular pipeline to easily swap out components like parsers, chunkers, embedders, vector stores, retrievers, generators, prompts etc.
+- MLflow experimentation pipeline to run trials on different prompts and LLM calls
+- Streamlit chat UI with session persistence

 ## Motivation

 The average human reads at around 250 words per minute.
-For a 7000 word research paper, that amounts to around 28 minutes to just go through the paper.
-From our personal experiences, we have found that it takes much longer to read through such papers and even longer to understand the content fully.
+For a 7000 word research paper, that amounts to around 28 minutes to just go through the paper, and even longer to understand the content fully.
 In graduate level NLP courses, there are likely to be a large number of such research works, lecture slides, web pages, code, documentation etc. to go through for the duration of the course.
 One may quickly become overwhelmed with the thought of covering all of this content and fail to perform to their full potential.

-We have built a RAG system that can equip an LLM (GPT-4o for example) with knowledge from course materials (web pages, documentation, PDFs, Python notebooks, Python code etc.) and research papers to answer questions previously encountered in assessments (mid-terms, sample questions etc.).
+This RAG system can equip an LLM (GPT-4o for example) with knowledge from course materials (web pages, documentation, PDFs, Python notebooks, Python code etc.) and research papers to answer questions previously encountered in assessments (mid-terms, sample questions etc.).
 It is also able to generate sample questions based on the content provided.
-We expect that the former task will allow students in NLP courses to strengthen their understanding with solutions and logical approaches to questions and the content they referred to, and the latter will assist them with preparing for their own assessments by adding to the pool of sample questions that they can attempt to test the breadth of their knowledge.
+The former task will allow students in NLP courses to strengthen their understanding with solutions and logical approaches to questions and the content they referred to, and the latter will assist them with preparing for their own assessments by adding to the pool of sample questions that they can attempt to test the breadth of their knowledge.

-We are inspired by the use of LLMs in academic assessments (GPTs used to take AP, SAT exams, GPTs excelling at MOOCs) and the fact that their performance almost regularly exceeds human performance on the same tasks.
-We extend that work to incorporate contextual knowledge (the principle of RAG) to these LLMs' prompts and generate specific academic help.

 ## Approach

-The approach is divided into two segments - creating the RAG pipeline, and evaluating the system's performance
+The approach is divided into three segments

+- Creating the RAG pipeline
+- Evaluating the system's performance in a series of MLflow experiments
+- Creating a Streamlit UI to mimic a chat-like interface to interact with the system

 ### Creating the RAG pipeline

-This is composed of the following subsegments
+The pipeline consists of a set of parsers, a chunker, an embedder, a vector database/store, a retriever and an LLM call (a generator).
+The pipeline is built in a way that any of these components can be easily swapped in for other variants, by instantiating class objects accordingly.
+For example the Pinecone vector database can be swapped for a Chroma vector database by using ChromaVectorStore instead of PineconeVectorStore, both of which are abstracted in BaseVectorStore.
+It is also possible to configure individual components using YAML files which are loaded at runtime.

+The pipeline's components achieve the following:

 #### Parsing and chunking materials

 The input materials are parsed and divided into smaller, coherent chunks to ensure meaningful embeddings.
 Metadata such as the chunk text, its position in the source document, and the document type are retained for traceability.

+There are parsers in place for PDFs, Python notebooks, HTML files and specifically formatted CSVs.

 #### Embedding chunks and storing on vector database

+An embedder then takes the chunks of texts and generates embeddings (vectorizes) for each chunk to store in a vector database of choice.

-We use the OpenAI `text-embedding-ada-002` model to generate embeddings for each chunk.
-These embeddings are stored in a Pinecone vector database, along with associated metadata.
+Primarily, OpenAI's `text-embedding-ada-002` model is used to generate embeddings for each chunk.
+These embeddings may be stored in Pinecone or Chroma, along with associated metadata.

 Let: